slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *What's the milestone for this project?*

 This book will never be complete.
-I'll be polishing it during my lifetime and on relevant occasions I will release a new version.
+I'll be polishing it during my lifetime and on relevant occasions I might release a new version.